jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Mileage Stats](./dashboards/MileageStats.json)

-With this dashboard you may analize your mileage and number of drives by year, month, week or day.
+With this dashboard you may analyze your mileage and number of drives by year, month, week or day.

 The dashboard shows a table with the selected period, time driven, distance, number of drives and efficiency then a bar chart to have a better look for comparison.